yaronf/I-D/LURK STAR/draft-sheffer-acme-star-lurk.md

 ~~~~~~~~~~
 {: #figprototerm title="Termination"}

-# REST API
+# Protocol Details

 This section describes the protocol's details.
-We start with the LURK API between the LURK Client and the ACME proxy.
+We start with the LURK API between the LURK Client and the ACME Proxy.
-Then we describe a few extensions to the ACME protocol running between the Proxy and the ACME Server.
+Then we describe a few extensions to the ACME protocol running between the ACME Proxy and the ACME Server.

 ## LURK API

 This API allows the LURK Client to request a STAR certificate via the Proxy, using a previously agreed-upon CSR template.

 The API consists of a single resource, "registration".
-A new registration is created with a POST and then the
+A new Registration is created with a POST and then the
-specific registration is
-polled to obtain its details.
+Registration instance is polled to obtain its details.

 ### Creating a Registration